Battle of Es Sinn: Battle

 On 27 September 1915, Townshend's forces approached the Ottoman positions at the Es Sinn.
 Over the previous days, air and cavalry reconnaissance had scouted the area and located the camouflaged Ottoman defenses as best they could.
 Scouts had discovered that the area between the Ataba and Suwaikiya Marshes, north of the Ottoman lines, was passable for a heavy formation.
 Rather than attacking the position head on, Townshend opted for a complicated plan to envelop Nureddin's forces.

 On the right bank of the river, Townshend deployed the two battalions of the 30th Brigade as a demonstration.
 Shifting the bulk of his forces across to the left bank of the Tigris, he then split his remaining troops into three elements.
 Two columns were to march around the marshes and attack the Ottoman positions from the rear.
 Column A, composed of the 2nd Dorsets, 117th Mahrattas, and a company of sappers, under the command of Brigadier General Delamain, was given the job of clearing the Ottoman positions between the Suwada and Ataba marshes.
-Column B, comprising the 17th (Ahmednagar) Brigade with the 20th Punjabis and 104th Wellesley's Rifles, under the command of Brigadier General Hoghton, were assigned to strike at the rear trench line of the Ottoman positions.
+Column B, comprising the 17th (Ahmednagar) Brigade with the 20th Punjabis and 104th Wellesley's Rifles, under the command of Brigadier-General F. A. Hoghton, were assigned to strike at the rear trench line of the Ottoman positions.
 The third element, the 18th (Belgaum) Brigade under Brigadier General Fry, would make a demonstration along the Ottoman front, fixing the defenders in position.
 Brigadier General Delamain would oversee the flanking maneuver.
 The Cavalry Brigade would circle around and set up astride the anticipated lines of retreat on the left side of the river.
 However, all of this would hinge upon the Anglo-Indian forces executing a night march across the desert and around the marshes.

 The entire plan almost failed before it started.
 At dusk on 27 September 1915, two sepoys and a havildar deserted from the Poona Division.
 They made their way to the Ottoman position, carrying with them the entire plan.
 However, Nureddin refused to believe that the British would take such a risk.
 Instead, he remained convinced that any attack would be delivered along the ground nearest the banks of the river.

 Starting out at 2 a.m. on 28 September 1915, the two columns advanced in the darkness trying to arrive at their destinations in time to be supported by a bombardment at dawn.
 However, things went wrong.
 Houghton's column became lost and entered the Suwaikiya marsh.
 Attempts by Delamain to warn him of this failed and Column B spending an hour retracing its steps before getting back on track.
 Delamain's Column A reached its position on time, but then had to wait, in the hopes that Houghton's force would reach their jumping off point soon.